 Within 20 minutes, inside temperatures rise to 104 degrees, with surface temperatures on the dashboard climbing well above 130 degrees.
 Outside the cab, under partly cloudy skies, temperatures climb into the mid-90s with a heat index well into the mid-100s.

-The firefighters’ core body temperatures are climbing to 103 degrees—a degree shy of temperatures that can kill a person.
+The firefighters’ core body temperatures are climbing to 103 degrees—a degree shy of temperatures that can prove deadly.

-After 35 minutes, the experiment is called off and the two open the cab doors and slowly step out into the hot summer air that brings an almost instantaneous relief.
-They’re quickly surrounded by paramedics who cover their necks in cold towels and rush them inside an ambulance to lower their core body temperatures.
+After 35 minutes, the experiment is called off and the two open the cab doors and slowly step out into the hot summer air that brings almost instantaneous relief.
+Paramedics quickly surround them and cover their necks with cold towels and rush them inside an ambulance to lower their core body temperatures.